-As of June 30, 2016, our cash and cash equivalents balance of \$302.2 million primarily consisted of cash and money market funds.
-In addition, as of June 30, 2016 we have short-term investments invested in U.S. Treasury Bills totaling \$107.9 million.
+As of December 31, 2016, our cash and cash equivalents balance of \$316.4 million primarily consisted of cash and money market funds.
+In addition, as of December 31, 2016 we have short-term investments invested in U.S. Treasury Bills totaling \$120.7 million.
 In recent fiscal years, our principal source of liquidity has been cash provided by operations.

-As of June 30, 2016, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$147 million.
+As of December 31, 2016, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$157 million.
 These balances are dispersed across many international locations around the world.
 We believe that such dispersion meets the current and anticipated future liquidity needs of our foreign legal entities.
 In addition, it is our intention to indefinitely reinvest undistributed earnings of our foreign legal entities.
 In the event we needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes or U.S. income taxes.
 It is not currently practical to estimate the legal restrictions or tax liability that would arise from such repatriations.

 We have a five-year \$250 million revolving credit facility (the "Credit Facility") that expires in 2019.
 The Credit Facility is available for share repurchases, general corporate purposes, and letters of credit.
 The Credit Facility contains financial maintenance covenants including a leverage ratio and interest coverage ratio.
 The Credit Facility also contains certain customary events of default which would permit the lenders to, among other things, declare all loans then outstanding to be immediately due and payable if such default is not cured within applicable grace periods.
 The Credit Facility also limits our ability to incur certain additional indebtedness, create or permit liens on assets, make acquisitions, make investments, loans or advances, sell or transfer assets, pay dividends or distributions, and engage in certain transactions with foreign affiliates.
 Outstanding borrowings under the Credit Facility accrue interest at an annual rate equal to London Interbank Offered Rate plus 1.50% subject to increases based on the Company's actual leverage.
 The unused balance on the Credit Facility is also subject to a 0.25% annual interest charge subject to increases based on the Company's actual leverage.
-As of June 30, 2016, there were no borrowings under the Credit Facility and we believe we are in compliance with all covenants.
+As of December 31, 2016, there were no borrowings under the Credit Facility and we believe we are in compliance with all covenants.

-During the three months ended June 30, 2016, we did not repurchase any of common stock shares under our share repurchase program.
-As of June 30, 2016, there was \$93 million remaining in the share repurchase program which expires on March 31, 2017.
+During the nine months ended December 31, 2016, we repurchased \$25.0 million of our common stock under our share repurchase program.
+As of December 31, 2016 there was \$68.1 million remaining in the share repurchase program which expires March 31, 2017.
+On January 18, 2017, the Board of Directors extended the expiration date of the share repurchase program to March 31, 2018 and authorized an increase to the existing share repurchase program so that \$150.0 million is now available.
 Under our stock repurchase program, repurchased shares are constructively retired and returned to unissued status.
 Our stock repurchase program has been funded by our existing cash and cash equivalent balances as well as cash flows provided by our operations.